-We have come out of a long pause, and we are working to finish Paper Town.
+We have come out of a long pause, and we are working to finish Paper Town (working title, to change).
 After discussions with people in the field, and lots of thinking, we decided how to tell the story of this town and its paper makers.
 And while doing so, we explore how a business deals with challenges and victories.

 Paper Town, 2021-2022

-At MeadWestvaco in Lee, Massachusetts, Pat Begrowicz was showing potential buyers the paper mill she managed in South Lee, Massachusetts.
+At MeadWestvaco in Lee, Massachusetts, Pat Begrowicz was showing potential buyers the paper mill she managed.
 The other mills in town, owned by another company, were closing.
-In this town, it might be end of paper making after 200 years of making paper.
+In this town, it might be end of the 200 year old local industry.

-Two colleagues came to Pat and suggested the three of them make an offer on the business.
+Two colleagues came to Pat and suggested they make an offer on the business.
 “No way, she said.
-I have kids, I am a single mom, and I cannot take that kind of risk.
+I have kids, I am a single mom, and I cannot take that kind of risk.”
 They said they would not do it without her, and they would keep her posted on what they learned.
 She continued to show the mill to potential buyers.

 Fast forward, Pat joins with Chris Matthews and buys the business.